Exit Tax and Crypto in France: Why Direct Holdings Are Outside Article 167 bis (2026)

 Exit Tax and Crypto in France

-France's exit tax (exit tax, article 167 bis CGI) is one of the sharpest expatriation traps for the wealthy — and one of the few areas where directly-held crypto is, as the rule currently stands, surprisingly favoured.
-A personal crypto portfolio is outside 167 bis.
-The same crypto inside a holding company is fully caught.
-This guide is the boundary, the wrapper trap, and the PLF 2026 risk.
+France's exit tax (article 167 bis CGI) is one of the sharpest expatriation traps for the wealthy, and also one of the few places where directly-held crypto sits, as the rule currently stands, in a surprisingly favoured position.
+This article is narrowly about that boundary: why a personal crypto portfolio falls outside 167 bis, why the same crypto inside a holding company is fully caught, and the PLF 2026 proposal worth watching.
+It is upstream of the occasional-versus-professional question and connects to the non-resident analysis; the France crypto tax guide sets the wider frame.

-• Directly-held personal crypto (patrimonial): outside article 167 bis as the rule stands — expatriate with latent gains without triggering exit tax on those assets.
+• Directly-held personal crypto (patrimonial) is outside article 167 bis as the rule stands: in principle you can expatriate with latent gains without triggering exit tax on those assets.

-• Crypto via an IS holding company: the company shares are in scope (broadly, > €800,000 value or 50% participation) — fully caught.
+• Crypto held via an IS holding company is different.
+The company shares are in scope (broadly, value above €800,000 or a 50% participation) and fully caught.

-• Professional/BNC activity: separate analysis — the patrimonial assumption no longer holds.
+• Professional/BNC activity is a separate analysis where the patrimonial assumption no longer holds.

 What the exit tax is